vmorganp/Helium/README.md

 # Helium

-Like a helix, but smaller, light enough to float away
+Like a helix, but smaller, and light enough to float

 # Parts